jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 - Step 7.
 Run the Ok_Beagel.py by using Runner:Python.

 ## success
-        Pocket will light up when we say Ok_Beagle to mic.
+        pocketbeagle will light up when we say Ok_Beagle to mic.